acronis/go-appkit/httpclient/README.md

 ## Client Factory and Configuration

 The package provides factory functions to create HTTP clients with pre-configured round trippers.
-Configuration can be loaded from YAML files, environment variables, or defined programmatically.
+Configuration can be loaded from YAML, JSON, environment variables, or defined programmatically.

 **Configuration can be loaded from:**
-- YAML/JSON files using unmarshalling
+- YAML/JSON data using unmarshalling
 - YAML/JSON files and/or environment variables using `config.Loader`
 - Direct struct initialization